Stay informed of the latest news and specials.

 We want to be sure you have a great days diving!

-You can be rest assured that we have worked hard to find many great dive sites that are accessible from Auckland, and will only recommend professional Charter Boat Operators.
-Check out details on the different operators we use at the end of the trip list.
+You can be rest assured that we have worked hard to find many great dive sites that are accessible from north of Auckland, and will only recommend professional Charter Boat Operators.

 If you haven't purchased your own equipment yet, you can hire a full set from us for $75 including two cylinders!
 We hire only top quality Aqualung Regs and BCD's plus top brand Suunto Dive Computers.
 Don't put up with sub standard hire gear!
 Check out our Rental information by clicking here.

-Remember, you don't have to wait for your mates to be free, book onto any trip and you will be buddied up on the boat - no problems!
+Remember, you don't have to wait for your freinds to be free, book onto any trip and you will be buddied up on the boat - no problems!

 Phone us on (09) 444 7698 or email us now to book a great days diving.